ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d3 - a - Lab review - reinforcement of DOM manipulation concept.md

 ## Pre-Setup:
 - Create organization on GitHub + add all members
-- Fork lab (fork it on the Organization profile) --> students will the clone it to collaborate.
+- Fork lab (fork it on the Organization profile) -- Students will the clone it to collaborate.

 ## Iteration 0: